How to Create Life-Changing Goals

 What are your goals for this year?
-How about your goals for this month?
-Goals for this week?
+How about this month?
+This week?
 Today?
 If you don’t have any goals, it is CRITICAL to your success that you set them NOW.
-Study after study shows that goal setting leads to behavior change which ultimately leads us to success.
-You can increase your chances of success by 91% just by setting goals!!
+Study after study shows that goal setting leads to behavior change which increases our chances of success by 91%!

 Would you consider taking a road trip without a map or knowing your ending destination?
 Without a map (short-term goals), we could end up going in circles.
 Without an ending destination (long-term goals), we wander aimlessly.
 Unless you are interested in taking a “Sunday drive”, every morning when you wake up, you must set daily goals to help you achieve your long-term goals.

 - Give us direction

 - Enhance persistence